Strategic outsourcing and optimal procurement, International Journal of Industrial Organization, 50, 91-130, 2017 (working paper version)

 Abstract: In an intertemporal setting in which individual uncertainty is resolved over time, advance-purchase discounts can serve to price discriminate between consumers with different expected valuations for the product.
 Consumers with a high expected valuation purchase the product before learning their actual valuation at the offered advance-purchase discount; consumers with a low expected valuation will wait and purchase the good at the regular price only in the event where their realized valuation is high.
 We characterize the profit-maximizing pricing strategy of the monopolist.
 Furthermore, adopting a mechanism design perspective, we provide a necessary and sufficient condition under which advance-purchase discounts implement the monopolist’s optimal mechanism.

-Test design under voluntary participation (supplementary material)
+Test design under voluntary participation (supplementary material), revise and resubmit, Games and Economic Behavior.

 Abstract: An agent who is imperfectly informed about his binary quality can voluntarily participate in a test that generates a public signal.
 I study the design of the test that allows for optimal learning of the agent’s quality when the agent strives for a high perception of his quality but is averse towards perception risk.
 For a large class of reduced-form utility functions that reflect these properties, the optimal test is binary and not subject to false positives.
 I uncover the forces that drive this result and develop a method to derive it.
 Furthermore, for a non-reduced version of my model where the designer chooses a probabilistic estimate of the agent’s quality but suffers either more from false positives or from false negatives, I show that the same type of test is optimal.